KuneKune Pigs: A Hardy Homestead Breed

-KuneKune pigs are very easy going and social creatures.
+KuneKune pigs are very easy-going and social creatures.
 They will run to greet you when they hear you come to the pastures.
 They enjoy human interaction and will plop for a belly rub at a moment’s notice.
 They are fantastic with chickens, ducks, goats, cats, and dogs.
 Children are delighted to hear them “speak” to you during feeding time.

 Unlike most other breeds, KuneKune pigs have wattles.
 They are called Piri Piri in their original land of New Zealand.
 These are similar to goat wattles and hang just under the jowl.
 They are born with and without wattles.
 The inheritance of these wattles appears to have no rhyme or reason.
-You can mate two double wattled Kunes and get both double wattled and unwattled offspring.
-You can mate two unwattled Kunes together and get double wattled animals.
+You can mate two double-wattled Kunes and get both double-wattled and unwattled offspring.
+You can mate two unwattled Kunes together and get double-wattled animals.

 KuneKune pigs are very hardy little pigs and fair quite well in most climates.
 In the low winter temperatures, mature pigs just need draft-free housing and bedding to stay warm.
-In the summer months, it is vital for them to have a mud puddle to cool off in, keep the biting insects off and to prevent sunburn.
+In the summer months, it is vital for them to have a mud puddle to cool off in, keep the biting insects off, and prevent sunburn.

-KuneKune pigs are a mid-size pig weighing 200-400 pounds (boars would be on the higher end and females on the lower end) and 24-36 inches tall.
+KuneKune pigs are mid-size pigs weighing 200-400 pounds (boars would be on the higher end and females on the lower end) and 24-36 inches tall.
 This is usually about to your knee.
 (Of course, this can vary depending on how much you feed them.)
 Kune Kune means“fat and round” in the Maori language and that is exactly what they are!

 KuneKune pigs primarily graze “for a living” which makes them a great pig breed for the homestead.
 You can feed your KuneKune pigs on pasture if you have a nice rich pasture year-round.
 It is recommended that you give some grain during the growing years.
 However, they only get about two cups twice a day.
-You may need to supplement in the winter with Alfalfa hay and/or alfalfa pellets and a mini pig pellet food such as Blue Seal Pig & Sow, Purina Complete Pig and Sow food, or Purina Nature’s Match.
+You may need to supplement in the winter with alfalfa hay and/or alfalfa pellets and a mini pig pellet food such as Blue Seal Pig & Sow, Purina Complete Pig and Sow food, or Purina Nature’s Match.
 The feed can be found at your local feed and seed store or a local Tractor Supply.
-This breed requires a lower protein level of about 16 percent.
+This breed requires a lower protein level of about 16%.

 Pigs also enjoy a variety of fruits and vegetables.
 You can give them the surplus from your gardens.
 They would be delighted to assist with cleaning out your garden for you at the end of the year as well.
 Maybe you have an orchard … they will make sure no fruit stays on the ground for long.
 If you do fodder (hydroponic barley or wheat) for other livestock, the KuneKune pigs will also enjoy a nice daily feeding of that.